Windows OS Hub

 exit

-Create Multiple Partitions on a USB Flash Drive Using PowerShell
+Create Multiple Partitions on USB Drive Using PowerShell

 Get-Disk

-Delete the existing partitions on the USB drive:
+The following command deletes the existing partition on the USB drive:

 Get-Partition –DiskNumber 1 | Remove-Partition

-Use the following PowerShell commands to create two logical partitions on a USB flash drive and format them:
+Create two logical partitions on a USB flash drive

 New-Partition –DiskNumber 1 -Size 4gb -DriveLetter J